In situ tuning of dynamical Coulomb blockade on Andreev bound states in hybrid nanowire devices

-In recent experiments \cite{ZhangShan, WangZhichuan}, we have introduced DCB into hybrid InAs-Al nanowire devices where the ABS-induced ZBPs can be indeed suppressed (split).
+In recent experiments \cite{ZhangShan, WangZhichuan}, we have introduced DCB into hybrid InAs-Al nanowire devices where the ABS-induced ZBPs can be indeed suppressed, leading to split peaks.
 The circuit design is two-terminal where the nanowire and the resistor are connected in series.
 The drawback of this design is that the DCB strength is non-adjustable for a fixed barrier once the resistor has been fabricated.
-This makes it difficult to judge whether the measured split peaks originate from a zero-energy ABS due to DCB or just a finite-energy ABS which also leads to split peaks even without DCB.
+This makes it difficult to judge whether the measured split peaks originate from a zero-energy ABS (an effect of DCB) or just a finite-energy ABS, which can result in split peaks even without DCB.
 Moreover, the resistance of the resistor could only be estimated indirectly, introducing another error source.
 This possible error can also affect the accuracy of ZBP heights since the nanowire resistance is obtained by subtracting the resistor resistance from the total resistance of the two-terminal circuit.
 In this paper, we demonstrate a new circuit with a three-terminal design that solves these problems.
 The DCB strength can be in situ tuned using a gate voltage on the third terminal.
-This technique enables us to track the evolution of the same zero-energy ABS from ZBP to split peaks by increasing the DCB strength.
+This technique enables us to increase the DCB strength and track the evolution of the same zero-energy ABS, i.e. a ZBP gradually evolves to split peaks .
 The resistances of the resistor and the nanowire can also be accurately measured.
-Our technique equips nanowire devices with a powerful knob which may facilitate more interaction-related physics experiments (not necessarily MZMs).
+Our technique can not only serve as a powerful knob in the future Majorana detection, but also can facilitate more interaction-related physics experiments, e.g. the realization of Berezinsky-Kosterlitz-Thouless quantum phase transition or emulating two-channel Kondo physics \cite{Dong_PRB2014}.